controverses/science-and-society/index.md

 # Science and Society

-Welcome to this website dedicated to your *Science and Society* course resources.
-You will find [the course syllabus](/resources/science-and-society-syllabus.pdf), and below the slides presented during the lecture.
+Welcome to this website dedicated to your *Science and Society* winter school resources.
+You will find here [the course syllabus](/resources/science-and-society-syllabus.pdf), and below the slides presented during the lecture.

 ## Lecture slides